Luciana-Pessoa/loginabs/README.md

     jdicnxocnckd
     "Spend energy with my pet"dkskcjdsdfgsdfg
     "Consume content about technology and innovations❤️",
-    " I like to do maintenance on machines and electronics👩‍🔧‍"xjdjvjsdfgsdg ],
+    " I like to do maintenance on machines and electronics👩‍🔧‍" ],
   currentCity: "MG",
   ambitions: [.....]